fathom-playground/playground/README.md

 ### A Goal
 Every adventure is a journey towards knowledge.
 What do you want to learn about?
 What interests excites or inspires you?
-To coordinate around your adventure the playground community needs to understand what it is you're setting out to learn.
+To coordinate around your adventure the playground community needs to understand what you're setting out to learn.
-These are the concepts or ideas your adventure is exploring.

 ### Structures
 _How_ are you going to learn?
 What are the systems and processes that will best create knowledge for you?
-What are the resources they will connect to?
+What are the resources you will use?
 These can be rigid or open-ended, but should be clearly defined.

 ### Community